 Our 2030 GHG Emissions Reduction Scenario shows what it will take to achieve the 2030 goal while the Climate Mitigation Actions show what we can do to achieve the reduction scenario strategies and ultimately the 2030 goal.
 In Virginia, counties cannot force businesses and residents (by means of law) to purchase only electric vehicles.
-Similarly, we cannot force all businesses and residents to use only carbon free electricity.
-There will always be a portion of our county's GHG emissions that we can neither control nor eliminate completely without external support.
+Similarly, the county cannot force all business and residents to use only carbon free electricity.
+There will always be a portion of our County's GHG emissions that we can neither control nor eliminate completely without external support.
 What we can do is incentivize this type of behavior and make reasonable estimates (low and high) that a portion of the population will work with us on achieving these goals.
-So how close can we get to meeting our GHG reduction goals?
+So how close do we get to meeting our GHG reduction goals?

-Figure 12 shows what our 2030 county-wide emissions levels might be under different scenarios.
-The bottom line shows the 2030 goal trajectory, and the top line shows the effect of doing nothing.
+Error!
+Reference source not found. shows what our 2030 county-wide emissions levels might be under different scenarios.
+The bottom line shows the goal, and the top line shows the effect of doing nothing.
 The middle lines show the effects of varying degree of actions in and outside of our control.
-If we were to implement all actions listed in the CESMP, there is a gap of about 500,000-1,400,000 MTCO2e shown as the shaded pink area.
+If we were to implement all actions listed in the CESMP, there is a gap of about 330,000-1,500,000 MTCO2e shown as the shaded pink area.
 This includes the current and future effects of existing regulations and the impact of the market.